iselB02/kapetearria-web/README.md

 ## Components Folder
 The Components Folder is where the content of the app.js is located.
 All the files are coded here along with its corressponding design file (css).

-## Database File
-The Database file is named Kaperterria in a json file format.